 The New Jersey Law Against Discrimination (“LAD”) prohibits an employer from discriminating against an employee based upon his or her membership in a “protected class”.
 A person falls into a “protected class” as a result of characteristics such as race, age, gender, disability, religion, sexual orientation, or other traits.
-The attorneys in the Employment Practice Group at GRSLL&B bring substantial experience in handling claims of discrimination under the LAD, and have successfully litigated cases involving persons in every protected category.
+The attorneys in the Employment Practice Group at GRSLBG&B bring substantial experience in handling claims of discrimination under the LAD, and have successfully litigated cases involving persons in every protected category.

 The attorneys in our Employment Practice Group are eminently qualified to litigate discrimination claims of any kind.

 Like cases of discrimination, instances of harassment in the workplace are governed by the New Jersey Law Against Discrimination (“LAD”).
 Claims concerning hostile work environment also fall into this area.
 The LAD prohibits an employer from maintaining a workplace where employees belonging to a “protected class” are harassed based upon his/her membership in that protected class.
 A person may belong to a “protected class” based upon personal characteristics such as his/her race, age, gender, disability, religion, sexual orientation, or other traits.
 An employee may be the subject of harassment, or a hostile work environment, if his/her terms and conditions of employment have been altered in an adverse manner, that change has occurred as a result of the person’s membership in a protected class, and a reasonable person in the same position would consider the working conditions to have become altered and hostile.